 Section 58.
 Thinning Specifications.
-PURCHASER shall comply with the following requirements for selecting residual trees on the timber sale area:
+PURCHASER shall comply with the following requirements for selecting residual conifer trees on the timber sale area:

-(a) Residual tree spacing shall be varied to preserve the trees with the largest diameter and maintain a residual stand structure within the following limits:
+- (a) Residual tree spacing shall be varied to preserve the trees of good form and vigor with the largest diameter and height and maintain a residual stand structure within the following limits: - (1) Residual basal area on each acre shall be at least 110 square feet and not more than 130 square feet. - (2) Residual average stand DBH shall not be less than 11 inches. - (b) Acceptable residual conifer trees are those having a live crown ratio of at least 30 percent, and without sweep, scarring, disease, or leaning more than 10 degrees from vertical.
+Conifer trees with multiple tops and crooks are acceptable if the defect is at least 40 feet above the ground.

-Residual basal area on each acre shall be at least 130 square feet and not more than 140 square feet for the timber sale area.
+In portions of the stand where there are insufficient acceptable conifer trees to meet the residual specifications listed above, trees with the least defect and largest diameter, height, and live crown shall be preserved.

-- (b) In portions of the stand where there are insufficient acceptable conifer trees to meet the residual specifications listed above, trees with the least defect and largest diameter, height, and live crown shall be preserved. - (c) Conifers less than 8 inches DBH, hardwoods, cedars, hemlock, and Douglas-fir over 25 inches DBH shall not be counted when calculating the residual specifications listed above. - (d) Portions of the timber sale area may have an insufficient number of trees to make thinning silviculturally desirable, as determined by STATE.
+- (c) Conifers less than 5 inches DBH and hardwoods shall not be counted when calculating the residual specifications listed above. - (d) Portions of the timber sale area may have an insufficient number of trees to make thinning silviculturally desirable, as determined by STATE.
 PURCHASER may propose to exclude such areas from the thinning specifications and felling requirements.
 PURCHASER shall designate on the operations plan and mark on the ground proposed excluded areas.
 Proposed areas approved by STATE shall be excluded from the thinning specifications and felling requirements.

 If the above conditions are not met by PURCHASER, STATE reserves the right to suspend felling until corrective measures have been taken by PURCHASER, as directed by STATE.
+Corrective measures include, but are not limited to: